akielaries/openGPMP/README.md

 $ make check
 $ make install
 ```

 ### Install Bindings

 Bindings are currently being tested for OCaml, R, and Fortran.
 Simply
 enter any of the languages lib directories and run the following

 ```
 $ cd <API_NAME>/lib
 $ make run-swig
 ```

 If you wish to use the generated bindings globally, move the necessary files to the path
 needed by the compiler/interpreter.

 # Examples

-All examples are in the [samples](https://github.com/akielaries/openMTPK/tree/main/samples) folder
+View the simple examples on how to use some of the modules in different languages [here](https://github.com/akielaries/openMTPK/tree/main/samples).

 ```
 # clone the repo and enter
 $ git clone git@github.com:akielaries/openMTPK.git